SwaprHQ/swapr-info/CONTRIBUTING.md

   - Create a parent ticket
   - Branch out from parent ticket and merge from subtickets
   - Merge parent ticket to `develop`
-- Use /feature/, /bug/, or /chore/ (chore to fix typo and little stuff)
+- Use `feat/{description}`, `bug/{description}`, `docs/{description}`, or `chore/{description}` (chore to fix typo and little stuff)
 - Avoid working on the `main` branch unless absolutely necessary.
 Branch names should be named after what they do.
-- sub-branch like "Feature/stufspecial/otherstuff" should not happen.
-You can work for yourself in this structur, but please don't get others to work in your sub-branch (It's a sign that something is off.
-We add to much complexity to non complex stuff.
-The interface software is still a simple interface)
+- sub-branch like `feat/stufspecial/otherstuff` should not happen.
+You can work for yourself in this structure, but please don't get others to work in your sub-branch (It's a sign that something is off.
+We add too much complexity to non-complex stuff.)

 Some more toughts on branches see [Phil Hord's answer on Stack Overflow](https://stackoverflow.com/a/6065944/2151050).